 Let $S$ be a base scheme, and write $(\Aff/S)$ for the category of $S$-schemes that are affine.
 Recall that an \emph{algebraic space} is a contravariant functor $X:(\Aff/S)\ra(\Set)$ that satisfies the sheaf axiom with respect to the \'etale topology, for which the diagonal monomorphism $X\ra X\times X$ is relatively representable by schemes, and such that there is an \'etale surjection $U\ra X$ from some scheme $U$.
 Algebraic spaces are important generalizations of schemes that in many situations allow more freely the formation of quotients.
 Those that are representable by schemes are called \emph{schematic}.
 We refer to the monographs of Artin \cite{Artin 1973}, Knutson \cite{Knutson 1971}, Olsson \cite{Olsson 2016} and the stacks project \cite{SP} for a comprehensive treatment.

 Let $X$ be an algebraic space.
 Although not immediate from the definition, it comes with a topological space, and I want to discuss this matter first: A \emph{point} is an equivalence class of some morphism $a:\Spec(K)\ra X$, where $K$ is a field, and the equivalence relation is generated by the factorization relation.
 The set of all points is denoted by $|X|$.
-It is endowed with the \emph{Zariski topology}, which is the finest topology that renders all maps $|U|\ra |X|$ continuous, where $U\ra X$ runs through the \'etale maps from a scheme $U$.
+It is endowed with the \emph{Zariski topology}, which is the finest topology that renders all maps $|U|\ra |X|$ continuous, where $U\ra X$ runs through the \'etale maps from schemes $U$.
 If our algebraic space is schematic, each $a\in|X|$ has via the image $x\in X$ a canonical representation by $\Spec\kappa(x)\ra X$, so the above $|X|$ can be identified with the usual underlying topological space of $X$.